snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 discourse: false
 ---
 Taking action on event data in real time is a popular feature of Snowplow.
 We have customers using this to power use cases including:
-*   __Retail:__ Fuel dynamic pricing, product and content recommendations to improve sales and revenue.
+*   __Retail:__ Fueling dynamic pricing, product and content recommendations to improve sales and revenue.
 *   __Customer support:__ Providing support staff with informaiton on where a user is stuck and what help articles they have recently viewed at the time they call the support line.
 *   __Machine Learning:__ Feeding algorithms with data in real time for decision making
-*   __Security:__ Fraud detection and anomaly detection
+*   __Security:__ Enabling fraud detection and anomaly detection in financial transactions

 First a quick recap of what is Snowplow.
 Snowplow provides a fully managed data pipeline in your own cloud account.
-It collects user's behavioural data from your products into a unified stream and passes iit into your data warehouse.
+It collects user's behavioural data from your products into a unified stream, and passes it into your data warehouse.

 Once you have snowplow set up, it only takes a couple steps to start reading data from the real time stream.
 This guide will show you how to quickly achieve this in AWS using a Python Lambda function.
 It's important to note that this can also be [achieved on GCP](https://docs.snowplowanalytics.com/docs/setup-snowplow-on-gcp/) and with our [SDKs in other languages](https://github.com/snowplow/snowplow/wiki/Snowplow-Analytics-SDK#snowplow-analytics-sdks).

 # Tutorial
 This is a really simple tutorial of reading from the real time stream.
 What we're going to do is set up a lambda function to trigger when data is written to the good enriched Kinesis events stream, transform the data into JSON with the Snowplow Python Analytics SDK and log the output to CloudWatch.
-Data that is written to the event stream has passed through the validation and enrichment steps in this diagram.
+Data that is written to the event stream has passed through the [validation and enrichment steps](https://docs.snowplowanalytics.com/docs/understanding-your-pipeline/architecture-overview-aws/) in the diagram below.
 ![Screenshot](img/snowplow-pipeline-diagram-v2.png)

 ## 1. Prerequisites